Urethral glands of Littré

 The small urethral glands of Littré are located solely along the course of the anterior male urethra, i.e. the bulbous and penile urethras.
 They are found in the largest quantities in the vicinity of the urethral bulb, but in fact are present all the way to the external urethral meatus 4.

-The glands are comprised of cuboidal epithelium formed into ramifying ducts and small terminal sacs or alveoli, hence their characterization as ramified tubuloalveolar glands 8.
+The glands comprise of cuboidal epithelium formed into ramifying ducts and small terminal sacs or alveoli, hence their characterization as ramified tubuloalveolar glands 8.
 These glands bear histological similarities with the female paraurethral Skene glands.
 The glands are found deep in the lamina propria in close proximity to the erectile tissues 10.

 Function